Solly101/Password_Manager/README.md

 ### Features
 - This python script connects to Azure key vault using the application credentials to create a service principal to access Azure key vault.
--Then it prompts the user to add a username and password.
+- Then it prompts the user to add a username and password.
--The script then hashes the password and store the username and password as a key vault secret.
+- The script then hashes the password and store the username and password as a key vault secret.

 ### How to get Started?